tango-controls/pytango/doc/how-to-contribute.rst

     ``stable`` and ``develop`` branches.
   * In general, the ``stable`` branch should point to the latest release.

-Make sure Travis is OK on ``stable`` branch
+Make sure Travis and AppVeyor are OK on ``stable`` branch
-  * All tests, on all versions of Python must be passing.
+  * On Travis, all tests, on all versions of Python must be passing.
+    If not, bad luck - you'll have to fix it first, and go back a few steps...
+  * On AppVeyor, all builds, on all versions of Python must be passing.
     If not, bad luck - you'll have to fix it first, and go back a few steps...

 Make sure the documentation is updated